purpleidea/flabbergast/flabbergast-manual.md

       machine_info : From info:machine/foo
     }

-In general, the solution is to either use inside-out lookup or inheritance to find the needed data.
+In general, the solution is to either use contextual lookup or inheritance to find the needed data.
 If there is a collection of data, then it might be useful to have a “footprint”.
 In a global library, create a template for each type of configuration:

     global_config : Template {
       x : footprint.machine_info.cpu